“BoJack Horseman” Season 4 Is The Most Subtle Satire Of The 2016 Election Yet

 The show uses this election arc as a means to a number of fascinating, fruitful ends.
 It pokes fun at how malleable a candidate’s stance might be on important issues—like, say, fracking—in a way that’s as trenchant as just about anything Veep has done.
 It lays out the behind-the-scenes machinations of a candidacy, at one point using a Schoolhouse Rock-style interlude to explain how shady favors can be slipped into a bill.

-Campaign Svengali Katrina even admits, in a way that would not seem out of place in the book, Devil’s Bargain:

-“[This election] is about hope and freedom, and powerful lobbyists who pay me to elect a governor I can control, so that we can get legislation passed that builds private prisons on what we now call protected wetlands.”
+Campaign Svengali Katrina even admits, in a way that would not seem out of place in the book, Devil’s Bargain: “[This election] is about hope and freedom, and powerful lobbyists who pay me to elect a governor I can control, so that we can get legislation passed that builds private prisons on what we now call protected wetlands.”

 The season doesn’t just take aim at the main players in an election, it also sends up the institutions that help move these chess pieces across the board.
 The media gets its due as well, for instance.
-One segment from newsreading whale Tom Jumbo-Grumbo (of MSNBSea, naturally) is introduced thusly:

-“For the sake of fairness, we’ve brought on two experts with opposite opinions, who will now have equal time to just say those opinions, because that’s what news is.”
+One segment from newsreading whale Tom Jumbo-Grumbo (of MSNBSea, naturally) is introduced thusly: “For the sake of fairness, we’ve brought on two experts with opposite opinions, who will now have equal time to just say those opinions, because that’s what news is.”

 It’s a damning critique of the media-fueled false equivalency that helped usher America into its current cataclysmic state.

 Elsewhere, the show satirizes the glacial pace of gun control.
-This subplot is unrelated to the overall election arc, but the way the gun control effort is demonized by an association with “a woman’s temperament” feels like a reaction to a popular attack against Hillary Clinton’s campaign.
+This subplot is unrelated to the election arc, but the way gun control is demonized here by an association with “a woman’s temperament” feels like a reaction to a popular line of attack against Clinton’s campaign.

-The main thing BoJack’s political satire captures is the emptiness of it all; that nothing any candidate says really matters, and by the time the electorate learns that campaign promises were empty, it’s too late.
+The main thing BoJack’s political satire captures is the emptiness of it all; how nothing any candidate says may really matter, and by the time the electorate learns as much, it’s too late.
 Adapting a politically advantageous, environmentally unsafe position–in this case, on fracking–hits home here and has actual consequences.
 Mercifully, the show’s creative team packages its messages in a way that isn’t hella depressing.

 By the end of the election arc, the show has become a fantasy about moving past the divisiveness in the country.
 It presents viewers with a zootopian ideal of how the election might have ended, but definitely never would have.

 While some newly topical series smack of blood-in-the-water opportunism, BoJack’s political ambitions feel more organic.
-I got the feeling the writers were affected by the election and channeled their outrage into a creative statement.
-They managed to do so while remaining true to BoJack’s essence and without ever taking viewers out of the show.
+I got the feeling the writers were affected by the election, and channeled their outrage into a creative statement.
+Miraclulously, they managed to do so while remaining true to BoJack’s essence, and without ever taking viewers out of the show.
 It won’t overthrow the government, but it’ll get you through the day.